PHPMohamedNabil/Style/README.md

 ```html
 @spread('layout')
 ```
-using also @sections @yield to send data from child to parent view
+using also @sections @addsection to send data from child to parent view

 ```html
 <!DOCTYPE html>